MLOps: Manage, deploy, and monitor models with Azure Machine Learning

 Before deploying a model into production, it is packaged into a Docker image.
 In most cases, image creation happens automatically in the background during deployment.
 For advanced scenarios, you can manually specify the image.

 If you run into problems with the deployment, you can deploy on your local development environment for troubleshooting and debugging.

 Azure Machine Learning can use profiling to determine the ideal CPU and memory settings to use when deploying your model.
 Model validation happens as part of this process, using data that you supply for the profiling process.

 Converting your model to Open Neural Network Exchange (ONNX) may improve performance.
 On average, converting to ONNX can yield a 2x performance increase.

-For more information on ONNX with Azure Machine Learning service, see the Create and accelerate ML models article.
+For more information on ONNX with Azure Machine Learning, see the Create and accelerate ML models article.

 Trained machine learning models can be deployed as web services in the cloud or locally on your development environment.
 You can also deploy models to Azure IoT Edge devices.
 Deployments can use CPU, GPU, or field-programmable gate arrays (FPGA) for inferencing.
 You can also use models from Power BI.

 When using a model as a web service or IoT Edge device, you provide the following items:

 - The model(s) that are used to score data submitted to the service/device.